jdavidm/learn-stata/syllabus.md

 ### Late Policy:
-An assignment turned in late will be reduced by 10% of its earned value for every day it is late including weekends.
+There is an automatic 48 hour extension if you need it.
+You don't need to ask, you can just turn things in up to 48 hours late.
+That said, I will grade late assignments but will not provide any feedback.
+So if you want feedback on your work, you need to turn it in on time.
+If an assignment turned in after the 48 hour grace period, the grade on the assignment will be reduced by 10% of its earned value for every day it is late including weekends.

 ## UA Policies